From liver transplant to marathon, a veteran's journey to the finish line - KTVZ

 He said following an IED blast in 2011 while serving in Afghanistan he was left with more than physical injuries but through the depression and PTSD he started walking and then running,

-Johns parents Chuck and Beth Allision made the driver to Milwaukeee from Clam Lake to see him run his first marathon and they’re in awe of their sons drive.
+Johns parents Chuck and Beth Allison made the driver to Milwaukeee from Clam Lake to see him run his first marathon and they’re in awe of their sons drive.

 “Very inspirationally he’s really put his life in a whole exciting track,” Chuck said “To see that happen given what he’s been through is—I’m almost speechless.”